Good Grief Cook

 Will's Bench Middlebury, CT

-Who doesn't like rainbows and a pine forest?
-I can't help but think of my boy when I see the sun shining down on the water in such a colorful way.
-He's out there, casting a line just happy to be.
+Who doesn't like rainbows and pine forests?
+I can't help but think of my son when I see the sun shining colorfully on the water.
+He's out there, casting a line and simply enjoying himself.
 I can almost see him.
-There is a scent of pine still on his sweatshirt.
+The scent of pine still lingers on his sweatshirt.

 The rainbow shot of Lake Elise.

-And to the one who always leaves flowers I wish you peace and hope always, but especially during this holiday season.
+And to the person who always leaves flowers: I wish you peace and hope, especially during this holiday season.
 Thank you.

 Peace and hope at Will's bench.

 Whew!
-I feel much better now that I have put the fall season behind us...and you have to believe that I really do actually enjoy the Christmas season.
-I miss William terribly, but I have to rejoice in the thought that I had his bright light in my life for 23 years.
-How lucky am I to have loved such a son.
-And to have so many in my life who continue to love and honor him, too.
-William is the gift that keeps on giving.
+I feel much better now that I have put the fall season behind us.
+Believe it or not, I actually enjoy the Christmas season.
+Though I miss William terribly, I rejoice in the fact that I had his bright light in my life for 23 years.
+I feel so lucky to have loved such a son.
+Many others in my life continue to love and honor him, too.
+William truly is the gift that keeps on giving.

 An empty jar of Festive Cranberry-Apple Relish cranberries, lemon and honey.

 Do you love a homemade gift as much as I do?
-Nothing better than a gift from someone's heart.
-Homemade means someone has given you their precious time.
-It can't be bought.
-It's priceless.
+Nothing beats a gift from the heart.
+When someone makes something by hand, they give you their precious time.
+You can't buy that; it's priceless.

-So, this recipe for festive cranberry apple relish was born because I was feeling guilty about simply opening up a jar or can of cranberry sauce and tossing it on the table at Thanksgiving.
-Pressed for time I just didn't think anyone would care about cranberry sauce.
+I created this recipe for festive cranberry orange relish because I felt guilty about simply opening a jar or can of sauce for Thanksgiving.
+Since I was pressed for time, I assumed no one would care about the cranberry sauce anyway.

-But the thought of not doing something homemade for such a special event got the best of me.
-Thankfully, I got it done.
-The jar of cran-apple relish with a touch of citrus was practically licked clean by my guests.
-My darling daughter announced it was the best cranberry sauce she had ever eaten and could I make more.
-So, I did and so should you.
+However, the thought of skipping a homemade dish for such a special event got the best of me.
+Thankfully, I finished it.
+My guests practically licked the jar of cran-apple citrus relish clean.
+My daughter announced it was the best cranberry sauce she had ever eaten and asked for more.
+I made another batch, and you should, too.

 Festive Cranberry-Apple Relish add honey to your taste cooked cranberries.